A Beginner's Guide: What is Lean Six Sigma?

 At its core, Lean Six Sigma is a structured, step-by-step way to solve problems and improve processes.
 It’s about asking the right questions in the right order to uncover solutions that make a real impact.
 But how do you take these principles and put them into action?
 That’s where the DMAIC method comes in.

-One of the most widely used problem-solving roadmaps in Lean Six Sigma, DMAIC stands for Define, Measure, Analyze, Improve, and Control.
+One of the most widely used problem-solving roadmaps in LSS, DMAIC stands for Define, Measure, Analyze, Improve, and Control.
 It provides a clear, structured approach to tackling challenges, ensuring teams stay organized and focused on delivering sustainable improvements.

 The Five Phases of DMAIC